Daily startup ideas from real problems

 • Written by founders, for founders — not just AI noise

 We built our first MVP from a One Startup a Day idea.
 Launched in 10 days, got 50 users, and real feedback from Reddit.
-That's when I knew these startup ideas weren't content content; it was a launch engine.
+That's when I knew these startup ideas weren't just content; it was a launch engine.

 — Alex Rivera, Founder @ Launchlabs